mostafaemara/candy_task_manager/README.md

 - Schedule tasks and get notification or alarm on choosen date and time
 - Mark tasks as Completed from notification action button
-- save notifications as alert events on notification displayed
+- Save notifications as alert events on notification displayed
 - Cancel task or mark as completed will remove it from the shcedule
 - Outdated Tasks Which not marked as completed will Fire a Notification each 24 hour as Missed Task
 - Notification screen to show alerts events